pachyderm/pachyderm/doc/reference/pipeline_spec.md

 store such as s3, Google Cloud Storage or Azure Storage.
 Data will be pushed after the user code has finished running but before the job is marked as successful.

+## Scale-down threshold (optional)

+`scaleDownThreshold` specifies when the worker pods of a pipeline should be terminated.

+By default, a pipeline’s worker pods are always running.
+When `scaleDownThreshold` is set, the worker pods are terminated after they have been idle for the given duration.
+When a new input commit comes in, the worker pods are then re-created.

+`scaleDownThreshold` is a string that needs to be sequence of decimal numbers, each with optional fraction and a unit suffix, such as “300ms”, “1.5h” or “2h45m”.
+Valid time units are “s”, “m”, “h”.

 ## The Input Glob Pattern